 The RS232C standard male DB9 asynchronous serial port may be used for initial configuration, or for attaching a modem or any other RS232 serial device.
 TxD (pin 3) of this port has -5V DC power when idle.
 RTS and DTR signals are not connected.
-This implementation may not be considered to support full hardware flow-control, so software flow-control (XON/XOFF) should be used.
+Note that the device does not fully implement the hardware (RTS/CTS) flow control, so it is suggested to try to disable hardware flow control in the terminal emulation program in case the serial console does not work as expected, and if it does not help, make a new cable using the pinout given in the User's manual.